abhikr3195/Graph/Flood Fill Algorithm/README.md

   be '4'(up,down,left,right) or '8' if we include diagonals also.
    Code

-      //Here DFS IS filling all the position by visiting all the unvisited matrix
+      //Here DFS IS filling all the position by visiting all the
+      //unvisited matrix

       #include<bits/stdc++.h>
       using namespace std;